 We sell our solutions to leading original design manufacturers, or ODMs, and original equipment manufacturers, or OEMs, globally.
 We refer to ODMs as our customers and OEMs as our end customers, except as otherwise indicated or as the context otherwise requires.
-In the camera market, our video processing solutions are designed into products from leading OEMs including Avigilon Corporation, Axis Communications AB, Dahua Technology Co., Ltd., DropCam, Inc., GoPro Inc., Hikvision Digital Technology Co., and Robert Bosch GmbH and affiliated entities, who source our solutions from ODMs including Asia Optical Co.
+In the camera market, our video processing solutions are designed into products from leading OEMs including Axis Communications AB, Dahua Technology Co., Ltd., GoPro Inc., Hikvision Digital Technology Co., and Robert Bosch GmbH and affiliated entities, who source our solutions from ODMs including Asia Optical Co.
 Inc., Chicony Electronics Co., Ltd., DigiLife Technologies Co., San Jet Technology Corp., and Sky Light Digital Ltd. In the infrastructure market, our solutions are designed into products from leading OEMs including Harmonic Inc., Motorola Mobility, Inc. (owned by Arris Group, Inc.) and Telefonaktiebolaget LM Ericsson, who source our solutions from leading ODMs such as Plexus Corp.

-We employ a fabless manufacturing strategy and are currently shipping the majority of our solutions in the 65, 45 and 32 nanometer, or nm, process nodes.
-We have a proven track record of developing and delivering multiple solutions with first-pass silicon success.
-As of January 31, 2014, we had 495 employees worldwide, approximately 72% of whom are in research and development.
+We employ a fabless manufacturing strategy and are currently shipping the majority of our solutions in the 45, 32 and 28 nanometer, or nm, process nodes.
+As of January 31, 2015, we had 524 employees worldwide, approximately 70% of whom are in research and development.
 Our headquarters are located in Santa Clara, California, and we also have research and development design centers and business development offices in China, Japan, South Korea and Taiwan.
-For our fiscal years ended January 31, 2014, 2013 and 2012, we recorded revenue of \$157.6 million, \$121.1 million and \$97.3 million, respectively, and net income of \$25.7 million, \$18.2 million and \$9.8 million, respectively.
+For our fiscal years ended January 31, 2015, 2014 and 2013, we recorded revenue of \$218.3 million, \$157.6 million and \$121.1 million, respectively, and net income of \$50.6 million, \$25.7 million and \$18.2 million, respectively.
 We have generated net income in each quarter beginning with the first quarter of fiscal year 2010, and we have generated cash from operations in each of fiscal years starting from 2009.